English BA Degree

 Bachelor’s in English.
 Explore Literature, Creative Writing and Language.

-- Join the China Immersion international study experience for 3 weeks at East China Normal University in Shanghai, where you will study and explore, while earning 6 academic credit hours.
+- Join the China Immersion international study experience for three weeks at East China Normal University in Shanghai, where you will study and explore while earning six academic credit hours.

 English Faculty: Award-Winning.
 Student-Focused.

-- Study with professors recognized for their academic excellence through such awards as Outstanding Faculty Award from UT Tyler; Theresa J. Enos 25th Anniversary Award for best article in Rhetoric Review; Honors Society for International Scholars; and Honorary Professor at East China Normal University.
+- Study with professors recognized for their academic excellence through such honors as Outstanding Faculty Award from UT Tyler; Theresa J. Enos 25th Anniversary Award for Best Article in Rhetoric Review; Honors Society for International Scholars; and Honorary Professor at East China Normal University.

 - Learn from professors who are published authors of such books as Key to a Cold City: How the Generation of Black Ballplayers After Jackie Robinson was Restrained in the Big Leagues; The Christmas Day Murders; Once Iron Girls: Essays on Gender by Post-Mao Chinese Literary Women; and an editor of a national literary magazine.